-Master's theses are scientific works.
-They are meant to show that you master the methodological tools, that you are able to adapt/further develop/apply them, and that you are aware of and able to build on the scientific state-of-the-art.
-This state-of-the-art is usually not found in textbooks but in recent papers published in scientific journals of the respective field.
-A useful link for performing literature research is http://scholar.google.at, opens an external URL in a new window
+Master's theses are scientific/scholarly papers designed to demonstrate that you master methodological tools and are able to adapt/further develop/apply these tools, and not only understand the subject area, but you can also build on the subject area in a scientific, state-of-the-art manner.
+This state-of-the-art manner is not found in textbooks, but rather in recent papers published in scientific journals in the respective field.
+A useful link to search for literature is: http://scholar.google.at, opens an external URL in a new window

-A proxi for the scientific quality of a published paper is the journal in which it has been published.
-An orentiation with respect to journal quality in the management field provides the VHB Journal Ranking (jourqual3): http://vhbonline.org/vhb4you/jourqual/vhb-jourqual-3/, opens an external URL in a new window
+A guide regarding a published paper's scientific quality is the journal in which it was published.
+Information with respect to journal quality in management is available in the VHB Journal Ranking (jourqual3): http://vhbonline.org/vhb4you/jourqual/vhb-jourqual-3/, opens an external URL in a new window

-When writing your thesis, cite papers using the american author-year citation style (APA).
-Make sure that you only list those works in your list of references to which you also refer in the text; and that all the required information is provided in the list of references (authors and/or editors, title, year, journal/publisher, pages, volume, doi, etc.).
+When writing your thesis, cite papers using the American style of author-year citation style (APA).
+Make sure that you only list resources in your reference list and refer to the text, and that all of the required information is listed in the references (authors and/or editors, title, year, journal/publisher, pages, volume, doi, etc.).

 As an alternative to Word, we highly recommend using Latex, opens an external URL in a new window.
 The TU Vienna offers a tutorial (https://latex.tugraz.at/latex/tutorial, opens an external URL in a new window) on using Latex, and numerous other tutorials are available online.